markd2/MarkDnD/KidsOnBikes/session-1-notes.md

      - what lengths would you go to to defend this character?
      - from what? (from GRACE or MICHAEL to be honest) - who are the biggest preditors in the room.
 I could see ALAN  being a why can't we get along kind of person.
 Like a verbal threat - a lot, fades into background and doesn't have a lot to lose.
 From a physical threat, would have a low grit / low fight / high flight / high brawn and charm.
 The lengths against a physical threat is grabbing and getting out of there, not standing in the way.
+Backpack:
    - snacks, poptarps potato skin, surge,
    - playing card and guidebook to magic picks
    - hardy boys infinity clue